 During peak periods, warehouses can experience 3-5x volume spikes.
 Most warehouses are very manual as traditional hardware and software solutions are only accessible to the largest companies.
 A very manual warehouse leads to slow processes, inefficient workflows and being prone to human errors.
 This creates a need across many companies for scalable solutions that don’t require a substantial CapEx investment — and, ideally, work with a warehouse’s existing infrastructure and layout.

-Consumer behavior continues to shift in response to the latest technologies and capabilities of modern retailers.
+Consumer behavior continues to shift in response to the latest warehouse technologies and capabilities of modern retailers.
 With major players like Amazon catering to the demand for rapid shipping, other retailers are forced to follow suit or be left behind.
 Ultimately, meeting these demands falls on the warehouse.
 It seems an insurmountable challenge, requiring the ability to ship larger and larger items individually, rather than by the truckload, and in two days instead of weeks — all at the same or lower pricing.
 An impossible feat or not, consumers are putting their money where their mouths are:

 - 66% of consumers have chosen one e-commerce vendor over another based on delivery options (Accenture).